 - The policy context and the reason for the site decisions to be taken;

-- The choice of location for the Dutch Coast (south) wind farm zone;
+- The choice of location for the HKZWFZ;

-- The division of the Dutch Coast (south) wind farm zone;
+- The division of the HKZWFZ;

 - The impact assessment method;

-- The result of the impact assessment;
+- The results of the impact assessment;

 - The considerations;

 - Any gaps in knowledge and information;

-- Monitoring and evaluation;
+- Monitoring and evaluation.

-11. Policy context and cause for wind farm site decisions
+2. Policy context and cause for wind farm site decisions